 - 6-8 cups Heinen's low sodium vegetable stock

 - 2-3 cups Heinen's baby spinach

 - ½ cup cilantro and/or parsley, chopped

 - Heat the olive oil in a large pot over medium heat.
 Add the onion, carrot and celery and sauté for 5 minutes.

 - Stir in the garlic, ginger, turmeric, cumin, salt and pepper and cook for 60 seconds, stirring constantly.

-- Add the lentils, chia seeds and 6 cups of the vegetable stock and bring to a boil.
+- Add the lentils, chia seeds and 6 cups of the vegetable stock.
+Bring to a boil.

-- Once lentils are tender, stir in the spinach until it just wilts followed by the herbs and lemon juice.
+- Once the lentils are tender, stir in the spinach until it just wilts, followed by the herbs and lemon juice.

 - Add salt to taste (until the flavors “pop”) and serve.